VisakhChekur/nopy/docs/usage/databases.md

     db = client.retrieve_db("your-db-id")

     # Adding a new cover image to the database
-    # NOTE: The Notion API does not support uploading local files
-    # via the API.
     cover = cp.File("url-to-the-file")

     # Editing the title and adding styles